Mesenteric angiography is a test used took look at the blood vessels that supply the small and large intestines.

 Mesenteric angiography Risks

-There is some risk of the catheter damaging the artery or knocking loose a piece of the artery wall, which can reduce or block blood flow and lead to tissue death.
+There is some risk of the catheter damaging the artery or knocking loose a piece of the artery wall.
+This can reduce or block blood flow and lead to tissue death.
 This is a rare complication.

 Other risks include: